 Bassam Al-Sabah lives and works in Belfast and Dublin.
 He graduated from IADT Dún Laoghaire in 2016, and was awarded the RHA Graduate Studio Award (2016-2017) and the Temple Bar Gallery Residency Award (2018-2019).
 Recent exhibitions include RTÉ Illuminations (2020); Solstice Arts Centre, Navan (2019); The LAB, Dublin (2018); and Eight Gallery, Dublin (2017).

 Al-Sabah is the fifth artist to take part in the Freelands Gasworks Partnership, a programme for emerging UK artists based outside of London.
-Made possible thanks to a generous grant from the Freelands Foundation, the programme combines a three-month residency with a solo exhibition, commissioned by Gasworks in partnership with De La Warr Pavilion, Bexhill-on-Sea, where a second instalment of the show will be presented later in 2021.
-The previous participants were Jamie Crewe, Rachal Bradley, Libita Sibungu and Lauren Gault.
+Made possible thanks to a generous grant from the Freelands Foundation, the programme combines a three-month residency with a solo exhibition, commissioned by Gasworks in partnership with De La Warr Pavilion, Bexhill-on-Sea, where a second instalment of the show will be presented in 2022.
+Previous participants were Jamie Crewe, Rachal Bradley, Libita Sibungu and Lauren Gault.

 Gasworks commissions are supported by Catherine Petitgas and Gasworks Exhibitions Supporters.

 Watch a video introduction to the exhibition: